 Past, Present and Future of KCCL

-Having lived in Fall River for more than half a year, it is time to briefly reflect on what has been and still needs to be accomplished to establish KCCL fully.
+Having lived in Fall River for more than nine months, it is time to briefly reflect on what has been and still needs to be accomplished to establish KCCL fully.

-As for the past, most of the first half year have been spent to establish the basic infra and mandala structure: getting the rooms (shrine room, individual rooms, kitchen, etc.) and our website set up, establishing the daily, weekly and monthly schedule, becoming a charity, hosting and getting advice from our lineage teachers, etc., and, lately, establishing our Buddha garden (see column on the right), which brings much of the physical set-up to a closure.
+As for the past, most of the first six months have been spent to establish the basic infra and mandala structure: getting the rooms (shrine room, individual rooms, kitchen, etc.) and our website set up, establishing the daily, weekly and monthly schedule, becoming a charity, hosting and getting advice from our lineage teachers, etc., and, lately, establishing our Buddha garden, which brings much of the physical set-up to a closure.

-As for the present, we have mainly focused on helping Ani Migme with her dying process, which had been expected to occur within a week or so but which for whatever reason is extending now into its sixth week while only living on water/juice/tea/coffee (however with the occasional teaspoon of vanilla ice cream!).
+As for the present, we have mainly focused on helping Ani Migme with her dying process, which had been expected to occur within a week or so but which for whatever reason is extending now into its twelfth week while only living on water/juice/tea (however with the occasional teaspoon of vanilla ice cream!).
 Since her physical strength has greatly declined in the last weeks, her death could occur at any time.
-At the same time, her mind continues to stay much of the time very sharp, although there are now more and more periods where she is getting quite tired and does no longer want to talk too much.
-She has now also some pain due to bed sores and her arthritis, but with the help of medication and meditation (tonglen and ordinary mind instructions), things are fairly manageable.
+At the same time, her mind continues to stay much of the time clear, although there are now more and more periods where she is very quiet.
+She have rented recently one of these fancy mattresses and ever since she has been pretty much completely free of pain.

 Due to these circumstances, we have cancelled most of our usual practice and study events and have replaced them with a daily practice schedule geared toward supporting Ani Migme (see column below).
 After her passing away, we will continue with the traditional three days of practice, ending with the funeral ceremonies on the third day.

 As for the future of KCCL, once Ani Migme passes away, this will of course be a major change since she has been so instrumental with establishing KCCL.